testsigmahq/testsigma-tutorials/src/pages/tutorials/getting-started/automate-ios-applications.md

 Let’s understand these in detail.

-* Project - Can be your iOS application name for instance
+* Project - Can be your iOS application name for instance.

-* Test Case - specific scenario that has to be tested, say, login functionality
+* Test Case - specific scenario that has to be tested, say, login functionality.

-* Test Steps - the actual set of instructions/steps required to test the functionality
+* Test Steps - the actual set of instructions/steps required to test the functionality.

 [[info | INFO:]]
 | _By default, 4 Projects will be readily available on your account._